srct/whats-open/README.md

 We currently don't have What's Open running on a dedicated server yet, but when we do I will have instructions on how to deploy the code here.

-###Pedantic Technical Details###

-Notice that `whats_open.local_settings` was specified as the settings file when running the site locally.
-This settings file, located under the `whats_open` folder as `local_settings.py`, is identical to the `settings.py` except for a few things that allow you to run the site locally, like using an sqlite database instead of the PostgresSQL one used for production currently.
+###Running Site Locally with Production Database###

-However, it is possible to run the site locally using the PostgresSQL database and normal `settings.py` file.
-The most sane way of doing this requires that the heroku-toolbelt installed and that you have access to the heroku site as a contributor, so see me if you desire this.
+It is possible to run the site locally using the PostgresSQL database that whatsopen.gmu.edu uses.
+The way settings.py is configured requires that you set an environmental variable to the database's url before you run the site.
+Talk to me if you would like to know the url to accomplish this.

 ###To Do###
 * Get all restaurants displaying correct open times on the page.
 AKA. make